AudioVisualEmotionChallenge/AVEC2018/README.md

 scripts_GES/:

-Baseline scripts (Python 2) for the GES Challenge
+Baseline scripts (Python 2) for the Gold-standard Emotion Sub-Challenge (GES)

+* GoldStandardCreation/GSCreation.py: Create gold-standard from indivudal ratings of emotion labels.

+* Pred/Pred.py: Run multimodal emotion recognition based on a given gold-standard.

+* Config/Config.py: Configuration file for all scripts.

 See the readme_GES.md in the folder for setup and informations